nmimura/Nana-Mimura-Website/README.md

 Version 1.3 (in progress)
 - Updated date in footer
-- Set up media query for screen sizes <822px
+- Set up media query for screen sizes <822px and <668px

 Version 1.2 (9/2/2022)
 - Adjusted margins of header and contact form